February 15, 2026

 Here are the financial planning steps I take as the CEO:

-Then, each month and quarter, the finance team updates the financial plan with “actuals” (how you actually did in that period).
+Then, each month and quarter, the finance team updates the financial plan with “actuals” (how you performed in that period).
 The CEO analyzes the “why” behind any hit or miss and makes the necessary adjustments moving forward.

-The CEO has many stakeholders it needs to keep happy, excited, and supportive in its journey to scale the organization.
+The CEO has many stakeholder relationships it needs to keep happy, excited, and supportive in its journey to scale the organization.
 A few of the major ones include:

 Average CEOs pass these relationships off to others (or ignore them altogether).
 Top CEOs prioritize these stakeholders and understand that strong relationships increase the probability of their long-term success.

 But inevitably, each stakeholder relationship will have its low points.
-When the relationship is trending downward, it’s the CEO’s job to lean in and get it back on track.
+When the relationship trends downward, it’s the CEO’s job to lean in and get it back on track.
 They are the #1 relationship manager and need to own that role.
 Top CEOs don’t run from conflict.

 Since the CEO reports to the Board of Directors, this is an especially important relationship to manage correctly.
-Top CEOs keep the Board in the loop on all major decisions and business activities – but they also don’t let the Board get too involved in the day-to-day operations.
+Top CEOs keep the Board in the loop on all major decisions and business activities, but they don’t let the Board get too involved in daily operations.
 There is a fine line here, and expectation setting is critical.

 Proactive communication is key, especially when you have bad news to share.
-But always remember to come to the table with a proposed solution.
+Always come to the table with a proposed solution.
 Your Board (and all stakeholders) will appreciate the transparency and ownership.

-Then I started thinking like a professional athlete.
+After we survived the investor ordeal and got the company back on track, I made a change.
+I started thinking like a professional athlete.
 Your personal performance impacts every decision, relationship, and strategic move.
-When you’re burned out, distracted, or operating from scarcity, it shows everywhere.
+When you’re burned out, distracted, or numbing the stress, it shows everywhere.
+In your patience.
+In your judgment.
+In how you show up for your team.

 My CEO self-care formula isn’t rocket science, but it is effective:

 The role of CEO shouldn’t be a mystery.
-Anyone can learn it.
+It can be studied, practiced, and mastered.
 Use this article as your blueprint.

 Start with clarity.
 Build a reliable rhythm.
 Maintain high standards.
 Assemble the right team.
 Optimize resources.
 Manage relationships.
 Take care of yourself.